 Before getting stuck with a staffing solution that isn't contributing to your bottom-line, let’s walk through the costs associated with some of today's most common solutions to improve talent acquisition.
 For a full breakdown of these services, including best practices to apply them, download the complete eBook here.

-Typically, when recruiting hits a boiling point, the knee jerk reaction is to call on a combination of search firms and contract recruiters.
+Typically when recruiting hits a breaking point, the knee jerk reaction is to call on a combination of search firms and contract recruiters to fill open positions.
 While effective for immediate and sudden hiring needs, this strategy is best suited for minimal or difficult-to-fill positions.
 Consider that if you have a clear line to your cost-to-hire, you’ll likely find almost universally that this approach significantly increases your recruiting costs.

 The next logical thought might be to look inward, and either promote from within or hire additional recruiters to supplement the hiring demand.
 However, depending on your workforce plan, this could be a costly short-term fix to a long-term problem.
 If you have access to historical hiring trends, then you’d be able to clearly and definitively identify peak hiring seasons.
 From there, depending on the length of the season, you can properly allocate your budget to accommodate for these ebbs and flows.

 Long-term Hiring Strategy - Go Recruitment Process Outsourcing